mattismoel/LectioToCalendar/README.md

 ## Preparation
 Start by [creating a new project](https://console.cloud.google.com/projectcreate) at Google Cloud console.
 Enable the Calendar API, go to credentials, and create an OAuth 2.0 client (then download the new credentials.json file into the *src* folder).<br><br>
-If you don't want to use your primary calender, get a list over all of your calendarId's using [service.calendarList()](https://developers.google.com/calendar/api/v3/reference/calendarList/list).
+If you don't want to use your primary calender, get a list over all of your ID's using [service.calendarList()](https://developers.google.com/calendar/api/v3/reference/calendarList/list).
 Default value of *calendarId* i "primary".